Test-taker identification requirements

 In countries where requests for Waitlist Status are permitted, you must present an acceptable school- or government-issued photo ID that has been issued in the country in which you are testing.
 Foreign passports, foreign national IDs, or IDs from foreign schools will not be accepted.

 If you will be 21 years of age or older on test day, the only acceptable form of identification is an official government-issued photo ID, such as a driver’s license or passport, which meets all of the requirements as noted under Acceptable Identification Documents.
 Student ID cards are not valid forms of identification for test-takers aged 21 or older.

-The only acceptable forms of identifications are a valid passport or valid national ID card with your name, photograph and signature.
-A national ID card is only valid in the country of issuance.
+The only acceptable forms of identifications are a valid passport or valid national ID card with your name, photograph, and signature.
 If you travel to another country to test, you must provide a passport as identification.
 There are no exceptions to this policy.